JavaScript is required

 The sooner a crime is reported the easier it is for the police to investigate.
 This can make it more likely for the person who sexually assaulted you to be charged and brought to court.

-If you decide to report the sexual assault within three days, a forensic medical examination may find evidence that will support what you are saying.
+If you decide to report the sexual assault within 3 days, a forensic medical examination may find evidence that will support what you are saying.
 If the person who assaulted you was a stranger, an examination may also help to identify them.

 What police should do